 Settling your baby

 Some ways of settling your baby will work better at different times of the day or night.
-Remember every baby is unique.
-What works for one may not work for another.
-Do not be afraid to ask family and friends for help settling a fussy baby.
+What works for one baby may not work for another.

-If you find your baby is fussy during or between feeds, try the following:
+If you find your baby is unsettled during or between feeds, try the following:

 - spend time on skin-to-skin contact